j-war/snpTools/README.md

 However, if the expected file constraints, such as line length being inconsistent, then the program may attempt to exit.

-<b>Caveat:</b> Some malformed files may still have an output file generated - please check the console before using the output results.
+<u><b>Caveat:</b></u> Some malformed files may still have an output file generated - please check the console before using the output results.

+Make sure the output is a rectangular matric - jaggedness likely means there was an undetected error in the input.
+It may have invalid character data or encoding.

+Results may continue to be generated even from 'bad' input.

+Silent failures may occur if you have certain security managers set or there are permission problems.
+Please make sure you have read/write/execute on all of the folders and files.

+The program will need 3-4 times the input file's size available for staging.
+For example: if your input file is 7gb then up to 28gb will be required.
+The program will attempt to delete the temporary files and folders if the program successfully completes.

+If the temporary files remain then the final result may be incomplete due to lack of disk space.

+Partial results may be used if you're careful and understand how this program works while checking the output log.
+Except in the case of a "java.lang.OutOfMemoryError: Java heap space" exception leading to missing file exceptions.
+The state cannot be guaranteed and results should be discarded and chunkSize in HmpToCsvTaskLarge/VcfToCsvTaskLarge decreased.

 ***